 Departure or extension

 Today your beautiful wine tour ends after breakfast in Aschaffenburg.
-Return by train is possible.
-If you want to go back to the first hotel (Hotel Schweinfurt), we recommend our quick return transfer service (Departure every Saturday and Sunday at 9am, it takes about 2 hours).
+Return by train is possible or you take the offered return transfer.

 Really relaxed cycling in mostly flat terrain.

-Category: 2x comfortable middle class hotels, 5x wine hotels
+Category: 2x comfortable middle class hotels in Schweinfurt and Aschaffenburg, 5x wine hotels

 - Breakfast buffet

 - Detailed travel documents 1x per room (German, English with route maps, route description, local attractions, important telephone numbers)